 How we measure

 The Index measures companies across seven areas of behaviour – called Technical Areas – that are key for improving access to medicine.
 When it comes to calculating companies’ overall Index scores, the different areas are given different weightings, reflecting their varying importance for access.

 The comparative weights of each Technical Area and each Strategic Pillar are given in percentages (of a company’s final overall Index score).
 For the 2016 Index, the weighting of the Performance pillar has increased to 50%.
 For the previous two Indices, its weighting remained static at 40%.

-Strategic guidance is provided by the Expert Review Committee (ERC) for the Access to Medicine Index.
+In 2016, the review started with a series of indicator-level tests carried out by the Index research team to pinpoint risks of redundancy, where scoring guidelines could be tightened for 2016, and where data quality could be enhanced.
+The outcomes were used to inform methodology proposals that were also closely informed by stakeholder views.
+Strategic guidance was provided by the Expert Review Committee (ERC) for the 2016 Access to Medicine Index Methodology Report.
 The ERC is an independent body of experts from, among others, the WHO, governments, patient organisations, the industry, academia and investors.